Oakam Limited Trading as “Oakam” or “Loal”

 I can’t afford to repay my loan.
 What should I do?

-If you can’t repay your loan on time, please call the loal.app Customer Support team straight away on 0203 917 3727 or email firstname.lastname@example.org.
+If you can’t repay your loan on time, please call the loal.app Customer Support team straight away by email firstname.lastname@example.org.
 The following services are also available:

 |People can speak to advisors in person at a branch or on the phone.|